LoganGrier/constrained-type/README.md

 external foo: t<int, MyConstraint.identity> => fooResult = "foo"
 ```

-## Undefined behavior when the underlying type is mutable
+## Mutable underlying types are unsafe

 If the 'value type of of a ConstraintType.Value.t<'value, 'id> object is mutable, then instances of ConstraintType.Value.t<'value, 'id> may not actually satisfy the constraint specified by 'id.
 This could be true even if all instances of ConstraintType.Value.t<'value, 'id> are created with make or makeExn.